Skip the Merlin Sleep Suit: Here’s How to Handle the Swaddle to Sleep Sack Transition

 Stick with it.
 Most babies adjust in a few nights, and they’ll come out of it more independent, more mobile, and better equipped to handle lighter sleep cycles.

 Quick note: I don’t recommend weighted sleep products either.
 The AAP and most pediatric sleep experts advise against them for safety reasons.
-Your baby doesn’t need weight on their chest to sleep well, they need space to move, consistency, and support through the learning curve.

 To better sleep,